 When it comes to using any stand aid such as the Oxford Journey, care professionals and of course patients will benefit from the assistance it provides.
 A stand aid or stand assist device offers a unique form of assistance that enables care professionals to raise patients into a standing position without the exertion and strain of performing a manual lift.
 This reduces musculoskeletal injuries and lost time and money for care facilities.
 It also requires a degree of user participation, thus encouraging and helping to maintain or restore patient independence over time.

 There is a relatively small selection of slings that are compatible with stand aids, the most common being a belt style design.
 This style of sling fits around the waist of the patient before being attached to the ‘cow-horn’ of the stand aid either via two looped straps or in some cases using clip attachments.
 Joerns also offer the Oxford Transport sling which also fits around the waist of the patient but incorporates padded leg sections, enabling a seated transfer.

 As with any patient handling task, prior to using a stand aid, a dynamic risk assessment must be carried out to ascertain suitability for the patient, the activity, and the environment.
-Unlike most passive hoist and sling combinations, use of an active style stand aid demands a degree of effort and ability on the part of the patient, therefore it is important to have confidence in both their physical and cognitive abilities.
+Unlike most passive hoist and sling combinations, the use of an active style stand aid demands a degree of effort and ability on the part of the patient, therefore it is important to have confidence in both their physical and cognitive abilities.

 The Oxford Journey Stand Aid

 The Oxford Journey is an incredibly versatile, electrically operated, active stand aid.
 Its unique, adjustable cow-horn offers three different height settings for a range of patient heights; a cushioned, adjustable kneepad offers excellent support and comfort; adjustable leg positioning for navigating chairs and other furniture, as well as a removable foot-tray for support with rehab tasks.